jjwall/jjwall.github.io/writings/poetry/2025/my-secret-royal-blood.md

 ---

-“Myn Secreet Kyngly Blode”
-April the firste, in the Yere of Oure Lorde, 2025

-This nys nat but a rym.
-This nys nat but a worde y-brought by hevene’s whispringe.
-This is myn Kynges Decre.
-Y-spoken in the tunge of poetes,
-Y-written with light, with laughtre,
-And with Godly Auctoritee.
-Lat it washe thee over, as dew on holy hill.

-I AM A SECREET KYNG OF LOVE!

-Myn Domes ben the Hid Rolling Hillës,
-The Pastures grene, the Forestës depe, and the Lakkës bright— Al y-hid from hem that be uninitiate.

-If ever thou hast nede of aught—
-Cry upon me, and we shul makë our covenaunt.

-I takë myn caffé thus—Americano,
-Oon shote of espresso,
-With a drope of milk and honi swete.

-Myn fruyt moost dere is the mangó.
-And I likë cheeseburgers alsó!

-Cometh now, and sitten thee beside the clepe
-Of this auncient, kyngly, and Harmonious-Divine Blode.

-I shal thee teche that which thou most nede to knowe.
-I shal thee linkë to whom thy soule most shal fynde.
-I shal helpen thee growe in al the craftës thou muste.
-That thou mayest Seën the Kyngdom of God,
-Alreedy y-bielded here…
-On Erthe as it is in Hevene!

-I shal thee inspire to hele at echë spere of being—
-Be it the rotes of thy eldres,
-Or thy unforméd boundës in the firmament—
-With the hevenes, goddes, aungels and feendës.

-For I am a counseilour among aungels.

-Not only he that wrestleth with God—
-But also,
-He that throweth that God to the erthe, and pynneth that Motherfucker to the mat!
+<i><b>“Myn Secreet Kyngly Blode”</b></i><br>
+<i>April the firste, in the Yere of Oure Lorde, 2025</i>

+This nys nat but a rym.<br>
+This nys nat but a worde y-brought by hevene’s whispringe.<br>
+This is myn Kynges Decre.<br>
+Y-spoken in the tunge of poetes,<br>
+Y-written with light, with laughtre,<br>
+And with Godly Auctoritee.<br>
+Lat it washe thee over, as dew on holy hill.<br>

+<i><b>I AM A SECREET KYNG OF LOVE!</b></i>

+Myn Domes ben the Hid Rolling Hillës,<br>
+The Pastures grene, the Forestës depe, and the Lakkës bright—<br>
+Al y-hid from hem that be uninitiate.<br>

+If ever thou hast nede of aught—<br>
+Cry upon me, and we shul makë our covenaunt.<br>

+I takë myn caffé thus—Americano,<br>
+Oon shote of espresso,<br>
+With a drope of milk and honi swete.<br>

+Myn fruyt moost dere is the mangó.<br>
+And I likë cheeseburgers alsó!<br>

+Cometh now, and sitten thee beside the clepe<br>
+Of this auncient, kyngly, and Harmonious-Divine Blode.<br>

+I shal thee teche that which thou most nede to knowe.<br>
+I shal thee linkë to whom thy soule most shal fynde.<br>
+I shal helpen thee growe in al the craftës thou muste.<br>
+That thou mayest Seën the Kyngdom of God,<br>
+Alreedy y-bielded here…<br>
+On Erthe as it is in Hevene!<br>

+I shal thee inspire to hele at echë spere of being—<br>
+Be it the rotes of thy eldres,<br>
+Or thy unforméd boundës in the firmament—<br>
+With the hevenes, goddes, aungels and feendës.<br>

+For I am a counseilour among aungels.<br>

+Not only he that wrestleth with God—<br>
+But also,<br>
+He that throweth that God to the erthe, and pynneth that Motherfucker to the mat!<br>

 Haha!
-We japen in this halle.
+We japen in this halle.<br>
-We holden it light.
+We holden it light.<br>
-We maken merye.
+We maken merye.<br>
-We Transcenden.
+We Transcenden.<br>

-But moost worthily:
+But moost worthily:<br>
-We Realizen the Deepest Dremës of oure Soule.
+We Realizen the Deepest Dremës of oure Soule.<br>

-So drynken we now—to myn Bretheren,
+So drynken we now—to myn Bretheren,<br>
-And to the Sisterhede Aliaunce.
+And to the Sisterhede Aliaunce.<br>

-We drynken to oure Destinées.
+We drynken to oure Destinées.<br>

-[A Coroun.
-A Cuppe.
-A Sterre.]
+👑🍻✨